jules2689/trudeau/docs/2020-04-17/post_news.md

 You've seen us put forward waysto support people at the canadaemergency response benefit andthe Canada emergency wagesubsidy.
 We know that some orginisationshave not been able to fully getaccess to those programmes, including the business accountfor small businesses.
 So today we're announcing asignificant funding to helpthose small businesses in therural communities in particularthat might not get access to thecanada emergency businessaccount or may not be eligiblefor the Canada emergency wagesubsidy.
-We also know that among theplaces hardest hit in ourcountry are the cultural sector, the arts and the culture and thesports sector.[speaking french]
+We also know that among theplaces hardest hit in ourcountry are the cultural sector, the arts and the culture and thesports sector.